goacs2python/GOACS2-Project-1/README.md

 ---

 ### Instructions
-- In the individualstrategies.py file, write 4 functions.
+- In the individualstrategies.py file, <ins>write 4 functions</ins>.
      - The first 3 functions should be named as described on the assignment page
      - The last function should be named with your first name and last initial.
      - For example, if your name is Ada Lovelace, your function name should be `adaLStrategy()`.
+     - Be sure to describe your strategy in a comment above the function.
 - Name each of your functions as detailed on the assignment page.

-- In the groupstrategies.py file, write at least 1 function.
+- In the groupstrategies.py file, write <ins>at least 1 function</ins>.
      - You only have to submit the functions that you write as the "driver" in pair programming.
-     - Between you and your partner/group members, you should have a total of 3 strategies submitted.
+     - <ins>Between you and your partner/group members, you should have a total of 3 strategies submitted</ins>.
      - The functions should be named with the team name that you decided on together, then number your strategies 1-3.
      - For example, if your team name is Red Wings, your function names should be `redWingsStrategy1()`,  `redWingsStrategy2()`, and `redWingsStrategy3()`.
+     - Describe each of your strategies in comments above each function.
-     - You and your partners' function names should be different!
+     - **You and your partners' function names should be different**!
 - When you are finished, be sure to sync (commit and push) your code to GitHub

 ---